Clear Search

 Biography

-Andy Minn, MD, PhD is a Professor in the Department of Radiation Oncology and an Investigator at the Abramson Family Cancer Research Institute at the University of Pennsylvania.
+Andy J. Minn, MD, PhD is a Professor in the Department of Radiation Oncology and an Investigator at the Abramson Family Cancer Research Institute at the University of Pennsylvania.
 He is also the Director of the Mark Foundation Center for Immunotherapy, Immune Signaling and Radiation and Project Member at the Parker Institute for Cancer Immunotherapy.
 He received his MD and PhD from the University of Chicago and completed his residency in radiation oncology and post-doctoral training at Memorial Sloan Kettering Cancer Center.

 His laboratory is focused on understanding the regulation and function of anti-viral signaling pathways, such as interferon and pattern recognition receptors, in cancer progression, immunotherapy response, and immunomodulation.
-They have discovered that activation of anti-viral signaling is widespread across multiple cancer types and often involve nucleic acid sensing, endogenous RNAs, exosomes, and interferon networks.
+They have discovered that activation of anti-viral signaling is widespread across multiple cancer types and often involves nucleic acid sensing, endogenous RNAs, exosomes, and interferon networks.
 Thus, endogenous molecules that participate in “virus mimicry” are pervasive in human cancer.
 They are investigating how anti-viral and pattern recognition receptors are activated in cancer, both cell intrinsically and through the tumor microenvironment, and their functional significance).

 BCRF Investigator Since